Blog

 Kano Model

-The Kano model helps to categorize customer requirements and understand how these requirements influence customer satisfaction.
-It divides features and functions into five categories: Basic features, Performance features, Enthusiasm characteristics, Insignificant features and Rejection characteristics.
+The Kano model helps you categorize customer requirements and understand how these requirements influence customer satisfaction.
+It divides features and functions into three categories: Basic features, Performance features and Excitement Features.

 Read more...